ScottFerg56/GFXFontEditor/README.md

 # GFX Font Editor
 An editor for bitmap fonts for use with the Adafruit GFX Libraries.

+[This program runs on Microsoft Windows and the .NET 7 runtime, which will be required to be installed on first run, if not already present on the system.]

 ## Supported font file formats

 ### GFXfont C header (.h) file (Load & Save)